Understanding your lifetime allowanceBack to results

 You will also have a personal lifetime allowance if you have a type of tax protection that gives you an enhancement factor.
 A personal lifetime allowance will be higher than the standard lifetime allowance.

 Primary protection is the most well-known type of protection that gives an enhancement factor.

 If you’d built up pension savings of more than £1.5 million as at 5 April 2006, you could apply for primary protection – which would give you an enhancement to the standard lifetime allowance.

 Since 6 April 2012 the allowance for primary protection has been calculated as:

 - £1.8 million + (£1.8 million x the enhancement factor shown on your protection certificate).

 If the standard lifetime allowance rises above £1.8 million, then that higher amount will apply.

-If you have primary protection, you can make further pension contributions if you want to, and keep the protection, but you’ll have to pay tax on anything over your personal lifetime allowance when you come to take benefits.
+If you have primary protection, you can make further pension contributions if you want to and keep the protection, but you’ll have to pay tax on anything over your personal lifetime allowance when you come to take your benefits.

 Applications for primary protection closed on 5 April 2009.

 This provides full protection from the lifetime allowance charge for the value of the whole of your pension benefits as at 5 April 2006, regardless of subsequent growth, as long as the protection is still held when you come to take benefits.

 If you have enhanced protection, it will remain in place unless you lose it because you break one of the conditions for keeping enhanced protection (which include making further contributions to a money purchase plan at any time on or after 6 April 2006), or inform HMRC that you no longer want it.
 You can find more information on the HMRC website(Opens new window)(Opens new window).